lmsqueezy/laravel/README.md

 });
 ```

-In order to call this method your billable already needs to have a subscription or made a purchase through Lemon Squeezy.
+In order to call this method your billable already needs to have a subscription through Lemon Squeezy.
 Also, this method will perform an underlying API call so make sure to place this redirect behind a route which you can link to in your app.

 Optionally, you also get the signed customer portal url directly: